linagora/obm-deploy/CONTRIBUTING.md

 * Ensure you followed our [installation procedure]
 * Be sure that all dependencies for your role are satisfied (common ?)
 * Be sure your problem can be reproduced and indicate how we can do it
-* Provide us all usefull infos abour your environment (inventory file, configuration variables, ...)
+* Provide us all usefull infos about your environment (inventory file, configuration variables, ...)

 Support
 -------